Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

-Cutting can be done for several reasons, whether to make a product, part or material smaller or give it a smooth finish or to cut it into a complicated shape.
-Cutting with lasers has been steadily replacing more conventional forms of cutting over the years thanks to its ability to cut in ways that other machines simply can’t.
+Laser cutting can be undertaken for several reasons, whether to make a product, part or material smaller, or give it a smooth finish, or to cut it into a complicated or intricate shape.
+Laser cutting has been steadily replacing more conventional forms of cutting over the years thanks to its ability to cut in ways that other machines simply can’t.

 To help explain the process in more detail, we’ve answered some of the most frequently asked questions below.